OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 #### Number of male candidates per party (nMale_Cand), Number of accepted male candidates per party (nMale_Accept), and Number of rejected male candidates per party (nMale_Rej)

 We think you’ve got these calculations covered!
 Think back to your calculations for columns G (nFem_Cand), H (nFem_Accept), and I (nFem_Rej), and make the necessary formula adjustments for male candidates only.
-Click here for a hint.
+Scroll down for a hint.

 Remember to alter your second criteria to “male” for each calculation!
 That’s about all you need to change.